 c.
 Information may be conveyed from one person to another by signals which are made by means of special apparatus constructed with a view to distorting, disguising, or completely hiding the signals themselves so that third parties will have great difficulty in intercepting and recording the signals or may not even be aware of their existence.
 All such methods of transmitting intelligence fall in the class herein designated as systems of secret signaling.
+Signaling by means of so-called "black light," that is, invisible or infra-red light waves, for example, falls in this category.
+Methods of disguising or distorting voice or picture transmissions (telephone or telephoto), so as to make them unintelligible if intercepted, also fall in the category of systems of secret signaling since they require more or less highlyspecialized apparatus for their proper reception and interpretation or recording in recognizable form.

 d.
-It may be stated that, as a general rule, the signals of all or practically all systems of secret signaling can be intercepted and recorded in a form suitable to making the signals apprehensible by one of the senses, usually visual or auditory, without possession of the specific apparatus employed in their formation or emission, or of the "key" employed in their distortion, or disguise.
+It may be stated that, as a general rule, the signals of all or practically all systems of secret signaling can be intercepted and recorded in a form suitable to making the signals apprehensible by one of the senses, usually visual or auditory.
+This usually requires special apparatus for its accomplishment but sometimes it can be done without possession of the specific apparatus employed in their formation or emission, or of the "key" employed in their distortion, or disguise.